Nginx Setup¶

 Required when disabling request body forwarding |

-If you use domain scopes, the proxy_set_header X-Forwarded-Host $host; directive is essential.
+If you use authorized domain access control, the proxy_set_header X-Forwarded-Host $host; directive is essential.
 Without it, Defender cannot determine which domain the user is trying to access.

 The auth_request Directive¶